Osha 10 Final Exam Test Answers

 Question 1: What is machine guarding?

-A. Protecting workers from the hazards associated with machinery.
+A. That's why protecting workers from the hazards associated with machinery.
 B. Maintaining machinery to prevent breakdowns.
-C. Improving the efficiency of machinery.
-D. All of the above.
+C. That's why improving the efficiency of machinery.
+Even so, d.
+All of the above.

 Answer: A. Protecting workers from the hazards associated with machinery.